Empfirez/Mobiles_SQL/README.md

 8. Oppo has the most number of models at 115 total models, followed by Apple at 97 and Honor at 91.
 9.  iQOO has the least number of models at 3.
 10. On average, battery capacity, screen size and ram are generally increasing over the years with strong upward trends while prices are showing an upward trend from $169 in 2014 to a peak of $850 in 2022 and dipping to $429 in 2025.
-11. Nokia has the highest average price of mobile phones at $3760 followed by Sony at $1132 and Huawei at $1112.
-Nokia also has a significant outlier of $39622 USD which could be a data entry issue.
+11. Sony has the highest average price of mobile phones at $1132, followed by Huawei at $1112 and Apple at $1028.
 12. Infinix has the lowest average price of mobile phones at $245.